mpaolino/python-ernie/README.md

 Installation
 ------------

-To install Python-Ernie, you can use pip or traditional setup.py:
+To install python-ernie, you can use pip or traditional setup.py:

     $ pip install git+git://github.com/mpaolino/python-ernie